Panella Law Firm accepts cases throughout Florida

 The more time it takes to resolve a high-net-worth divorce in Florida, the more legal fees each party will spend.
 So spouses preparing for high-asset divorce must be aware that the typical divorce costs will be higher than for a standard divorce, especially if there is much dispute over the assets.

 The typical high-net-worth divorce in Florida often involves contentious child custody and spousal support issues.
 Some couples are able to sidestep some of the complexities with pre- and post-nuptial agreements.
 However, even with these agreements, high-asset divorces sometimes get mired in drawn-out disputes dealing with child and spousal support.
+In such cases, a knowledgeable Child support lawyer can become an invaluable asset, providing guidance through the intricate.

 If you are going through a high-net-worth divorce in Florida, your marital assets will likely be one of the most heated points of contention.
 Typically, both parties want to make sure that they part with at least their fair share of marital property, and in some cases one spouse wants more than their fair share.